Marie Sharp's: History

-"We will only hear about domestic violence when it hits our doorsteps, other than that it really seems dormant, nobody pays attention to it until it's the who is involved in the domestic violence but the work continues, we have people who need the assistance and help and we can only do it through these types of effort as demonstrated by Marie Sharp and the U.S. Embassy."

-Production

-Originally, Marie Sharp made hot sauce using hand blenders in her home in the hills of Pomona Village, where she lived with her husband Gerry Sharp, General Manager of the Citrus Company of Belize.
-In 2021, Marie Sharp celebrated forty years of sauce making.

-Sauce Varieties

-Marie Sharp does not use fermented peppers in her recipes, sauces are made using fresh fruits and vegetables cooked slowly for many hours, resulting in a velvety rich body with noticeable vegetable artifacts.

 Jelly, jam, chutney and salsa

 In 1982, finding that the farm had surplus fruit, Sharp visited local markets to get ideas of what products she and other farmers might be able to produce to increase their sales.
 Discovering that all the commercially produced jams, jellies and marmalades were manufactured from non-tropical fruits, she recognized an opportunity.
 Experimenting with recipes, Sharp developed a product with higher fruit content than the US Food and Drug Administration required and began marketing her products made without preservatives.
 Marie Sharp's produces many types of preserves which are marketed locally and internationally.